 “Floating rate coupons go up when interest rates go up so they're not impacted at all by interest rate changes,” he explains.
 It should be noted that the reverse applies if interest rates move down.

-If you want more information about how bonds might work in your portfolio, you should talk to your financial adviser or you could contact CommSec Advisory.
+If you want more information about how bonds might work in your portfolio, you should talk to your financial adviser.